svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 We will provide several levels of access to our features with SVN tokens.
 Access will be given to token holders and we will also add the option to purchase access to products with SVN tokens.
 Basic-level access will be provided for free, including the screening functions and a newsfeed with a time delay.
 The main functions of the feature will only be accessible using SVN tokens.

 Levels of access to our products will be published after the release of products.
+SVN token will be useful for all purchases from the Svandis organization.

 Our goal is to release products that will significantly improve the analytical rigour of the crypto markets, while reducing the time participants spend on such analysis.
 Professional traders are prepared to pay for valid and reliable information that can afford them a competitive advantage in trading on the markets.